xctangApp/RaspberryPi_MITAI2_204_2022summer/README.md

-This install guide is for Raspberry Pi board without OS pre-installed in Micro-SD card.
+This install guide is for Raspberry Pi without OS pre-installed in Micro-SD card.

 ## Install Raspberry Pi OS using Raspberry Pi Imager